 Letters of complaint

-Most people will need to complain about unsatisfactory goods or bad service at some point in their lives.
-If you are writing a letter of complaint, there are some dos and don’ts that can help you get the right outcome.
+If you are writing a letter of complaint, here are some dos and don’ts that can help you achieve the right outcome:

 - get straight to the point and set out exactly what the problem is.